bmeme/ansible-role-percona-xtradb-cluster/README.md

 - EL 8
 - EL 9

 EOL 7 is no longer officially supported.
-As far as we know, the role can currently continue to work properly on EL 7.9; we are unsure if it works on lower versions."
+As far as we know, the role can currently continue to work properly on EL 7.9; however, we're uncertain whether it works on lower versions.

 ## Dependencies
 N/A